wotakumoe/wotaku/docs/guides/music/echo.md

 <div class="video_wrapper"><iframe src="https://www.youtube.com/embed/l9WsxYekKfY" frameborder="0" allowfullscreen></iframe></div>

 == File
-- Go to [repositories](#installing-extension) tab and tap on the repo you want to add in the player.
+- Go to the [Repositories](#installing-extension) tab and tap on the repository you want to add to the player.
 - Download the latest `.apk` / `.eapk` from there.
 - Open the Echo app.
 - Tap the :material-symbols-stream-rounded: **Extension** icon.